 - advising the patient on the safe and proper disposal of the appliances that are used or unwanted.

 Detailed information on dispensing appliances can be found on the PSNC website: click here

 On 20th July 2015, PSNC announced that as part of the 2015/16 community pharmacy funding settlement NHS England had agreed to allow community pharmacies in England to offer a seasonal influenza (flu) vaccination service for patients in at-risk groups.
 This service is the fifth Advanced Service in the English Community Pharmacy Contractual Framework (CPCF) and provision of the service commenced from 16th September 2015.

-Detailed information including service specs can be found on PSNC website.
+Further detailed information can be found on PSNC website.
 Click here

 Flu vaccine orders for 2019/20

 NHS England has published an updated letter in January 2019 detailing the recommended vaccines for the 2019/20 Flu Vaccination service.

 The Department of Health and Social Care, Public Health England and NHS England have jointly published a letter to provide further information on the national flu immunisation programme 2019/20.